lonnie-nguyen/lonnie-nguyen/README.md

 - 👋 Hi, I’m @lonnie-nguyen
 - 👀 I’m interested in technology (software & gadgets), and music
-- 🌱 I’m currently in the Master of Software Engineering program at UC Irvine (cohort 2022)
+- 🌱 I’m currently in the Master of Software Engineering program at UC Irvine (2021 cohort: Dec 2022 graduation)
 - 📫 How to reach me: loann@uci.edu